ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

-* Has developed an ongoing support network
+* Developed an ongoing support network
 * Maintains regular contact with network through face to face and virtual means